- Home

 Staging and prognosis for testicular cancer

-Tests will help to show whether and how far the cancer has spread (the stage).
+You will have a range of tests to show whether the testicular cancer has spread elsewhere in your body (the stage).
 There are several staging systems for testicular cancer, but the most commonly used is the TNM system.

 Learn more about: